BobSteagall/CppNow2017/README.md

 ## Seeing Conformance Issues

 The test are designed to compile and run regardless of the chosen compiler.
 That means that code that fails to compile, crashes while running, or gives bad results is ``#ifdef``'d out.
-By searching for the ``COMPILER(_CLANG|_GCC|_MS)`` macros, you can see which sections of code are affected by possible bugs or nonconformities.
+By searching for the ``COMPILER_CLANG``, ``COMPILER_GCC``, ``COMPILER_MS`` macros, you can see which sections of code are affected by possible bugs or nonconformities.